Exporting data into a database usually takes two steps:

 To create a database table use the "Database command" action.
 In this action pick a database connector, and then provide a new table name.
 While most database types allow table names containing spaces and letters in mixed upper/lower cases, it is recommended to choose table names that have no spaces and contain either all upper-case letters, or all lower-case.

 To facilitate dealing with database data types, regardless of database type, EasyMorph simplifies all data types to just three: Number, Text, and Date.
 EasyMorph automatically detects data types and picks appropriate database types depending on current database connector.
 You can adjust auto-detected types, if necessary.
 It's also possible to specify data types native to the database, instead of simplified ones.

 Hint: To create a table in particular database schema prepend the table name with the schema name.
 For instance: myschema.mytable.
 Note that the schema must already exist.

 To export into a database table use the "Export to database" action.
 Under the hood, this action employs SQL INSERT to insert batches of 10/100/1000 rows into the target database table.
 The target table must already exist before using the "Export to database" action.
 Prior to exporting data, EasyMorph automatically detects data types in the target table.
 In case of type mismatch for a particular value, it will be exported as NULL or as a default value.
 Therefore it's typically a good idea to ensure your data is clean and consistent before exporting.
 EasyMorph has many actions that can help with this.

 Hint: In order to map fields in EasyMorph to fields in an existing database table just rename EasyMorph fields so that the new names exactly match corresponding field names in the database.
 You can do the renaming and export in a derived table if you prefer to keep working with unchanged names in EasyMorph.

-Bulk loading typically has very good performance, and allows fast loading big tables due to database-specific optimizations, although, it requires learning how to compose necessary commands.
+Bulk loading typically has very good performance, and allows fast loading big tables due to database-specific optimizations, although, it requires learning how to compose the necessary SQL command.
 See the links below to find documentation on bulk load commands in some popular RDBMSes: